-Do you know what Firebase is?
-Let’s talk about how Firebase works in Android.
+If you already know what Firebase is?
+Let’s talk about how Firebase works in Android like a pizza in the Firebase’s stomach. 😂

-It is a backend service for mobile and web applications and can provide dozen of useful backend services like
+Firebase is a backend service for mobile and web applications and provides dozen of useful backend services like:

 But here we will cover how Firebase in Android?
 How we can add it to Android, what kinda problems it can solve for us.